willsam100/CodingWIthSamBlog/_posts/2019-03-11-xamarin-forms-push-notifications-a-worked-example-with-fcm-on-android.md

 </tr>
 </tbody>
 </table>
-<p>This code handles all versions of Android.
+This code handles all versions of Android.
 It will show the notification with the title, body and icon.
-When the user taps the notification, it will open the <code>MainActivity</code> and also clear the notification.</p>
+When the user taps the notification, it will open the <code>MainActivity</code> and also clear the notification.
-<blockquote><p>TIP: F# does not like circular dependencies but Android requires them here.
+<blockquote>TIP: F# does not like circular dependencies but Android requires them here.
 See the full repo at the bottom of the post for how to structure to work around that.
-Obviously, you could just use C#.</p></blockquote>
+Obviously, you could just use C#.</blockquote>
-<p>To call the function, we can update <code>OnMessageReceived</code> method with the following:</p>
+To call the function, we can update <code>OnMessageReceived</code> method with the following:
 <table class="pre">
 <tbody>
 <tr>